Topl/bifrost-daml-broker/microsite/docs/reference/runtime.md

 ## Usage

-The following parameters are needed to launc the broker.
+The following parameters are needed to launch the broker.

 ### Example